sauravraiguru/serverless-gateways/README.md

 ## 2. Let us create our first function on a NodeJS runtime.

-A. Go to -> https://cloud.ibm.com/functions/ and Click on `actions`
+-  Go to -> https://cloud.ibm.com/functions/ and Click on `actions`

 ![Actions](images/actions.png)

-B. lets create our first action as below and click on `Create`
+-  lets create our first action as below and click on `Create`

 ![Create Action](images/create-action.png)

-C. Lets try out if the action is working now,
+-  Lets try out if the action is working now,
 -> Go to `Endpoints` on the left bar and copy the CURL command at bottom